turbits/turbits/README.md

-# sup 🤘 🦆
+# Hi, I'm Trevor 🦆

-&nbsp;👋 &nbsp; i'm Turbits. i'm a systems administrator in my day job. i code, make stof, and dissociate in my free time 🧙‍♂️
+&nbsp;👋 &nbsp; I'm a systems administrator with a passion for coding and tinkering with personal projects.
+When I'm not in the office I experiment with new tech, build things from scratch, and have a rotation of like 500 other hobbies...like miniature painting, drumming, soldering/electronics, and gunpla.

 ## projects